esteban-aguilera/ShortPhysics/README.md

-Repository with short Physics codes
+Repository with short Physics code.